AngryMaciek/hypercomplex/paper.md

 # Statement of need

 This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who use high-dimensional numbers and/or need to carry out arbitrary-precise calculations.

-(generality, fills in gap in the open source community?)
+The library is suited for wide range of computationally-challenging projects: from studying general algebraic properties _per se_ to applied research where hypercomplex numbers serve only as mean to an end.

 # Key features